Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 Thanks to [Creative Programmer](https://codepen.io/creativeprogrammer/pen/RpBpgm) for their image swap on hover code that was used for the homepage of this project.

-Thanks to [Andor Nagy](https://codepen.io/andornagy/pen/RNeydj?editors=1100) for their responsive navbar that was used as a guideline for this project.
+Thanks to [Andor Nagy](https://codepen.io/andornagy/pen/RNeydj?editors=1100) for their responsive navbar that was used as a guideline and adapted for this project.